IElecec/creature-plugin/README.md

 # creature-plugin
-This plugin is built a help generate unique creatures with AI.
+This plugin is built to help generate unique creatures with AI.